Arrests Happening At Standing Rock As Police Evict Remaining Pipeline Protesters

 — missmonet (@jennimonet) February 22, 2017

-The eviction order were handed down by North Dakota governor, Doug Burgum, and US army corps of engineers officials, and Standing Rock protesters were told in no uncertain terms that they had until 2:00 p.m. today to vacate.
+The eviction order was handed down by North Dakota governor, Doug Burgum, and U.S. army corps of engineers officials, and Standing Rock protesters were told in no uncertain terms that they had until 2:00 p.m. today to vacate.
 The Standing Rock protest site is now surrounded by heavily armed, militarized law enforcement sporting riot gear, and according to local reports, police aren’t leaving until the camp is empty.

 “Today is not going to be one of the proudest days for the state of North Dakota.
 This is a stain on the history of North Dakota and America.
 This is the 21st century Trail of Tears.”